VincentLuu8/A2_Vincent_Luu/README.md

 - Loading indicator while fetching for exchange rates
 - About screen displaying full name, student ID, and app description

+### Error Handling

+This app shows error messages for invalid inputs, too many requests, invalid API key responses, and unsupported destination currencies returned from the API.

 ## How to run

 1. npm install